2015 AAUP Summer Institute

 III.
 FOIA/Subpoenas and Academic Freedom

 In this case the Virginia Supreme Court unanimously ruled that a professor’s climate research records were exempt from disclosure under the Virginia Freedom of Information Act as academic research records.
 The Court explained that the exclusion of University research records from disclosure was intended to prevent “harm to university-wide research efforts, damage to faculty recruitment and retention, undermining of faculty expectations of privacy and confidentiality, and impairment of free thought and expression.”
 While the decision was limited to a Virginia statute, it provided a strong rationale for the defense of academic records from disclosure.
+(See 2014 Legal Update for further details regarding the Court’s decision.)

 IV.
 Tenure, Due Process, and Breach of Contract